bobdabiulder/TicTacToe/README.md

 # TicTacToe
 Hey!
 Welcome!
-Try this out, just go to the release and grab the jar.
+To try this out, just go to the release and grab the jar.
+This is a simple and easily usable Tic Tac Toe game for anyone.
+Visit the wiki for more info.

 <br/>
 <br/>